sonmarcho/sonmarcho.github.io/_posts/2022-12-25-sculpted-head/2022-12-25-sculpted-head.md

   <div style="margin: 15px;">

   <p>
-  <b>I knew I should have closed the mouth before starting to sculpt!</b> Using
+  <b>I knew I should have closed the mouth before sculpting!</b> Using
   brushes on open edges can lead to weird results, especially in the presence of sharp angles.
 As a consequence, I ended up with the following artifacts at some point: as you can see, some polygons at the corner of